Overview

 Remove a UI element

-// Remove the date header
+// Remove the typing indicator and date header

 // Remove message avatars